 Five Year Average

-Students at Kingswood School celebrated excellent A Level results, with approximately two thirds of all grades at A*-B, over 88% at A*-C and a 100% pass rate.
+Students at Kingswood School have celebrated outstanding A Level results, with 53% of all grades at A* or A, 83% at A* - B and a 100% pass rate.

 In a year that sees a return to pre-pandemic grade boundaries, these outcomes buck the national trend and are a continuation of the very high levels of student achievement of recent years.
 Marking a dramatic increase on the overall grades achieved in 2019, Kingswood students continue to benefit from passionate and enthusiastic teaching and an environment that promotes success in all endeavours both inside and outside the classroom.
 We are very proud of our young people who, despite years of disruption to their education, have nevertheless demonstrated impressive strength of character and dedication to their studies, alongside a commitment to a wide holistic education.

 We are particularly pleased with students’ achievements across a broad range of subjects, with many seeing over 90% of students achieving A* - B, including: Mathematics, Physics, Spanish, Politics, Economics, French, DT, Drama, Chinese, and RPE.
 This demonstrates the depth and breadth of a Kingswood education.
 Importantly, those students who applied are also celebrating overwhelmingly high rates of acceptance at a university of their choice, despite increased competition.

 Headmaster and Principal of the Foundation, Andrew Gordon Brown, commented: